Council Actions Archive

 Council action without a posted tally.

-The Mayor of Philadelphia signed two bills, Bill No. 250989-A and Bill No. 251098, which were passed by City Council on February 19, 2026.
-The details of these bills are not provided, so it's unclear what changes they will bring or who they will affect.
-The bills are now on file.
+The Mayor of Philadelphia signed two bills, Bill No. 260131 and Bill No. 260161, which were passed by City Council on March 26, 2026.
+The details of these bills are not provided, so their effects on residents are unclear.
+These bills are now part of the city's official records.

-March 04, 2026 TO THE PRESIDENT AND MEMBERS OF THE COUNCIL OF THE CITY OF PHILADELPHIA: I am pleased to advise you that on March 04, 2026, I signed the following bills, which were passed by Council at its session on February 19, 2026: Bill No. 250989-A Bill No. 251098 Respectfully, Cherelle L. Parker Mayor
+March 30, 2026 TO THE PRESIDENT AND MEMBERS OF THE COUNCIL OF THE CITY OF PHILADELPHIA: I am pleased to advise you that on March 30, 2026, I signed the following bills, which were passed by Council at its session on March 26, 2026: Bill No. 260131 Bill No. 260161 Respectfully, Cherelle L. Parker Mayor

 READ AND FILED